Judge denies Bragg’s bid to block House GOP’s subpoena of Mark Pomerantz in NY Trump case

 Pomerantz has said he resigned over Bragg’s reluctance to seek an indictment of Trump from a grand jury that was sitting at the time.

-Late last month, a new grand jury ultimately did return an indictment of Trump, but on a different criminal prong that revolves around a hush payment scheme.
+Late last month, a new grand jury ultimately returned an indictment of Trump, but on a different criminal prong that revolves around a hush payment scheme.